 riveraSomeris Rivera: Senior Ast.
 Director of Financial Aid

 I was born in the Dominican Republic and immigrated to New York City, specifically an area called Spanish Harlem, at the age of 6.
 My dad was a factory worker and had a number of side jobs to make sure we had what we needed to meet our basic financial needs, food stamps helped to meet our physical needs.
 My parents worked very hard to make sure we had better opportunities than they ever did.
 This is why education was top priority for them, even though neither one of them attended college or understood the language, they wanted to make sure we made it “all the way”.

 My first year of college was at Marymount College, a small private college in Tarrytown, NY – an all-girl college – I don’t know what I was thinking.
 I was able to finance my education with the help of scholarships, grants and student loans.
-During this time, my family experienced a traumatic event, which led to my dad, the sole financial support of our family of 5 be laid off from his factory job after almost 20 years – without a job, they considered moving to where we had family and could start fresh – Lawrence Massachusetts.
-I decide to transfer out of Marymount and applied and was accepted into UMass Lowell.
-I was ready to move when my parents decided to stay in NY – I was off to MA on my own.
+During this time, my family experienced a traumatic event, which led to my dad, the sole financial support of our family of five be laid off from his factory job after almost 20 years – without a job, they considered moving to where we had family and could start fresh – Lawrence, Mass.
+I decide to transfer out of Marymount and applied and was accepted to UMass Lowell.
+I was ready to move when my parents decided to stay in NY – I was off to Mass. on my own.